khlam/CS340-Introduction-to-Databases/quizzes/quiz4/README.md

     <li>None of these</li>
 </ol>

-> Answer: e.
-All of these
+> Answer: a. and c.